FionaSander/softnanolab/_pages/welcome.md

 excerpt: "What we are doing"
 intro:
   - excerpt: 'some more stuff about what we are doing'
-gallery:
+feature_row:
   - url: https://fionasander.github.io/softnanolab/research/
     image_path: /assets/images/clay_particles.jpg
     alt: "placeholder image 1"
-    title: "This is very interesting."
+    excerpt: "This is very interesting."
   - url: https://fionasander.github.io/softnanolab/research/
     image_path: /assets/images/forwebpage.png
     alt: "placeholder image 2"
-    title: "This is really cool."
+    excerpt: "This is really cool."
   - url: https://fionasander.github.io/softnanolab/research/
     image_path: /assets/images/chitinrods.jpeg
     excerpt: "This is also quite cool."